vradarserver/vrs/Design/state-history.md

    record might have the Mode-S six digit hex code.
 These are not unique within the database, if you want the most recent version of the record then you need to take the top record by descending order of CreatedUTC.
 4. To simplify version management each record will have a 20 byte SHA-1 hash.
-The idea is borrowed from git - the hash is formed from a text representation of the record and is used to figure out whether a particular version already exists or whether it needs to be created.
+The idea is nicked from git - the hash is formed from a binary representation of the record and is used to figure out whether a particular version already exists or whether it needs to be created.
 Hashes will likely be unique across the database but will definitely be unique within a record type.
-The database ID and the CreatedUTC fields will not be considered when calculating the hash.
+The database ID and timestamp(s) will not be considered when calculating the hash.
 The field needs to have a unique index.

 The intention is to have a single core library that can deal with the creation or loading of database IDs for any set of SDM records presented to it.
 It will assume that all records have this core set of fields.

+### String Field Lengths

-Some design field lengths will be excessive when compared to the maximums specified in specifications.
-This is because the snapshots could be recording data coming from informal sources such as privately curated BaseStation.sqb files and those sources do not always stick to field length rules.
+Some string field lengths will be excessive when compared to the maximums in corresponding ICAO specifications.
+This is because the snapshots could be recording data coming from informal sources such as privately curated BaseStation.sqb files, and those sources do not always stick to field length rules.

 The SQL Server plugin originally observed strict rules for field lengths and had to relax them considerably to accommodate some of the things that people were putting into BaseStation.sqbs.
+We will have to do the same.

 ### Flight Recording

 The easiest way to record a flight is to periodically write all known values for the flight for every snapshot.

-This will use a lot of disk.
+Many values will either not change between snapshots (e.g. callsign) or will mostly stay within a range of values (e.g. altitude is usually within a small band of altitudes).

-A more disk efficient approach would be to write one record that holds the initial values and then subsequent records only store changes from the previous record.
+A more efficient approach would be to write one record that holds the initial values and then subsequent records only record changes from previous records.

 Different database and file management systems store nulls in different ways.
 The ones we care about at the moment, SQLite and SQL Server, both store nulls reasonably efficiently: